ChemiKyle/Flask-Finder/README.md

 ![In action](/img/example.png "Use example")

 ## Preparation
+If installing on a fresh pi, open a terminal and enter `sudo apt-get install python3-scipy && pip install flask`, then go get a coffee because that'll take a while.
-Fill in inventories in a .csv file, in `/db` (more verbose insctructions located in the `/db` folder), run the `update_*.sh` scripts to store a dated copy of the current inventory and fill a sqlite database.
+Fill in inventories in the .csv files in `/db` (more verbose instructions located in the `/db` folder), then run the `update_all.sh` script to fill sqlite database.
 No knowledge of SQL needed!

 ## Use
 1. Open a terminal session in the folder where the program has been downloaded